-In search of the next superfood, people are turning to daily functional mushroom use to improve their wellbeing, claiming that mushroom tea, mushroom coffee and mushroom supplements are enhancing their days from start to finish.
+In search of the next superfood, people are turning to daily functional mushroom use to improve their wellbeing, claiming that mushroom tea, mushroom coffee and functional mushroom supplements are enhancing their days from start to finish.

 “I think people are always interested in the next big thing in nutrition — that one swap in your routine that will give you an edge,” said 80 Twenty Nutrition founder Christy Brissette, RDN, in an interview with Everyday Health.
 When it comes to functional mushrooms, the list of potential benefits is long — including stress management, an increase in strength and endurance, a boost to the immune system, an uptick in creativity, focus and productivity, improved gut and skin health, and a more reliable sleep schedule.
 “Humans and fungi have been working together synergistically for thousands of years,” said Four Sigmatic founder Tero Isokauppila, speaking with The Denizen, “and although this may seem like a trend to the Western world — it is anything but.”